 Tummy Tuck Surgery (Abdominoplasty) – Download Dr Briggs FREE Guide

 The government previously made other changes to the MBS in relation to post-pregnancy Abdominoplasty.
-This resulted in it Post Pregnancy Abdominoplastys no longer being covered by an MBS item code, however, post-weight loss skin reduction NOT related to pregnancy remained on the MBS.
-Patients meeting strict criteria about body mass changes and skin reduction needs, also remained on the MBS.
+This resulted in its Post Pregnancy Abdominoplastys no longer being covered by an MBS item code, however, post-weight loss skin reduction NOT related to pregnancy remained on the MBS.
+Patients meeting strict criteria about body mass changes and skin reduction needs also remained on the MBS.

 Medically Indicated Plastic Surgery and MBS rebate changes

 - These MBS changes will NOT impact Cosmetic surgery patients.

 - This is because cosmetic surgery is NOT covered by Medicare.

 - Nor is most Cosmetic Plastic Surgery covered by private Health Insurance Companies such as BUPA, AIH, Australian Unity, NIB and other recognised Australian health funds.